 Types of accommodation in Philadelphia

 In the more affluent suburbs to the northwest, there are historic stone houses dating back to the early 20th century, as well as mansions and farmhouses that have been around since the 1700s.
 This area is known as the Main Line and has some of the best real estate in Philadelphia for raising a family.

 Those wanting a more urban experience can choose from luxury condos in the heart of the city and trendy loft apartments in some of its safer outlying neighbourhoods.

 Finding accommodation in Philadelphia

 Those wanting to buy property in Philadelphia should either have a pre-approved mortgage or proof of funds before searching for accommodation.
 After that, the process for buying and renting is more or less the same.

-The internet is a good place to start looking for accommodation in Philadelphia as there are various real estate agents, classifieds websites and local publications with property sections on their sites.
+The internet is an excellent place to start looking for accommodation in Philadelphia, as there are various real estate agents, classifieds websites and local publications with property sections on their sites.
 New arrivals looking to rent in Philadelphia could also look up apartment management companies or building owners and contact them directly.

 In Philadelphia, agents' fees are often paid by the seller or, in the case of rentals, they are paid a commission by the landlord.
 It's best to check with the agent upfront, though.

 Renting accommodation in Philadelphia

 The rental market in Philadelphia is presently skewed towards landlords.
 Aside from the seasonal influx of students that starts around July, the rest of the year sees many people moving from neighbouring cities where property is more expensive.
-Many don’t have the means to buy, which increases the demand for rentals and negatively impacts prices.
-That said, it's still easier and more affordable to rent in Philadelphia than in cities such as New York and Boston.
+Many don't have the means to buy, which increases the demand for rentals and negatively impacts prices.
+That said, it's still more straightforward, accessible and affordable to rent in Philadelphia than in cities such as New York and Boston.